 Range ovens, whether traditional heat storage (think Aga) or contemporary cooking-only options, create fabulous focal points in large or open-plan kitchen diners.
 Traditionally equipped with one wide oven with grill side-by-side with a smaller oven, it might also include a pan storage or warming drawer, plus a (sometimes multi-functional) hob.
 Externally, range cookers are larger than double ovens, but usable oven space internally is no larger – and sometimes more limited than that of a double oven.
 Find out more about choosing a range cooker.

 Steam ovens wouldn’t replace conventional electric ovens in a kitchen, but if you regularly steam foods, a combi-steam oven may be a useful choice.
 A stand-alone steam oven alongside your existing electric multi-function oven is also worth considering if you're a keen cook.
-Use our guide to buy the best steam oven.
+Use our guide to buy the best steam oven and find the best five steam ovens in the shops now.

 Whichever you choose, always examine the usable interior space carefully – the size of the oven's body, and even the stated capacity (usually given in litres) doesn't always add up to a large cooking area.